Sec-ant/lezer-mdast-markdown/README.md

 ### Extensions Requiring Custom Node Properties

-For extensions not covered by mdast's standard types, you need to define custom node properties using `customMaps`:
+For extensions not covered by mdast's standard types, you need to define custom node properties using `nodeProps`:

 #### Math Extension Example